iTwin/reality-capture/python/README.md

 - If you don’t have a ProjectWise project you will need to create one.
 [This video](https://learn.bentley.com/app/VideoPlayer/LinkToIndividualCourse?LearningPathID=109270&CourseId=114330&MediaID=5006537#.Y7V6Hx86JiY.link) shows a step by step of how to do this at [CONNECT Center](https://connect.bentley.com/).

 When creating an Application you will need to include scopes so that the Application has authorization to start jobs, etc. To be able to use the Reality Data Analysis and ContextCapture services and also have the possibility to upload and download data you should choose **Reality Capture**, **Digital Twin Management** and **Reporting & Insights** as API associations.
-Your application should have at least `contextcapture:modify`, `contextcapture:read`,`realitydataanalysis:modify`, `realitydataanalysis:read`, `realitydata:modify` and `realitydata:read` as Allowed scopes for this SDK to function properly.
+Your application should have at least `contextcapture:modify`, `contextcapture:read`,`realitydataanalysis:modify`,`realitydataanalysis:read`, `realityconversion:read`, `realityconversion:modify`, `realitydata:modify` and `realitydata:read` as Allowed scopes for this SDK to function properly.
 Other scopes won’t interfere with the service.

 By default, the token factories provided expect as redirect URI `http://localhost:8080/sign-oidc`.